symfony/symfony-docs/routing/custom_route_loader.rst

 Basic applications can define all their routes in a single configuration file - usually ``config/routes.yaml`` (see :ref:`routing-creating-routes`).
-However, in most applications it's common to import routes definitions from different resources: PHP annotations in controller files, YAML, XML or PHP files stored in some directory, etc.
+However, in most applications it is common to import routes definitions from different resources: PHP annotations in controller files, YAML, XML or PHP files stored in some directory, etc.